NorouziMilad/opener/README.md

 # opener_cli (for linux)

-## A simple tool for managing dev-porjects by code-editors .
+## A simple tool for managing dev-porjects by code-editors (Written with node.js).

 ### How does it work